bijuli74/CodingNinjas-Competitive-Programming-2023/Backtracking/README.md

 1. 1 occurs in the sequence exactly once.
 2. Each integer between 2 to N(inclusive) occurs in the sequence exactly twice.
 3. For each integer i between 2 to N, the distance between the two occurrences of i should be exactly i.

+## 24 Game
+Ninja is feeling lonely, so he started playing online games.
+While searching for fun, he found an exciting game.
+In this game, Ninja has to choose four cards at random.
+On each card, there is a number between 1 to 9, both inclusive.
+For Ninja to win, he has to make the number 24 using the number on cards and the following operator *, /, +, -, (, ).
+Help Ninja to find whether he will win the game or not, on the basis of his selection.
+If Ninja can win the game, print true otherwise, print false.
+Example:-
+If the cards Ninja chooses are 4, 1, 8, 7.
+Then Ninja can make 24 by (8 - 4) * (7 - 1).
+Hence Ninja can win, so you have to return true.